JTech Communications Logo

 2. Non-Accessible Design

-Accessible web design, like page load speed, is one of the primary factors in effective search engine optimization.
+Accessible web design, like page load speed, is a primary factor in SEO.
 It's also illegal for businesses on the web to use a website that's not accessible.
 You can read more about the legal requirements in our accessibility blog post.

 87 indicates an accessibility rank from Google that calls out several, prominent elements that are not considered accessible